 An elevator pitch for financial advisors and successful professionals are typically short and sweet -- they seem like a no-brainer.
 Consolidating your value proposition into a very brief presentation designed to present your business in the best possible light.That’s the conventional wisdom on elevator pitches.
 We'd like to suggest a different approach, e.g. one that deep-sixes the stilted and stale “pitch” and replaces it with something more honest and authentic.

 All too often, elevator pitches sound phony, canned, and pretentious.
 Who talks like that anyway?

-In an industry that has its fair share of artifice and façade already, the last thing we need is more of it.
-Clients want sincere, direct conversation from financial advisors, not simulated marketing mumbo-jumbo.
+In an industry that has its fair share of artifice and facade already, the last thing we need is more of it.
+Clients want sincere, direct conversation from their financial advisors, not simulated marketing mumbo-jumbo.

-This is the article that got me thinking on this topic.
-It’s a thoughtful discussion between author Daniel Pink, and communication strategist, Carmine Gallo…and highlighted in this recent Forbes article, Six Simple and Irresistible Alternatives to the Elevator Pitch.
+This is a great Forbes article provides a thoughtful discussion between author Daniel Pink and communication strategist, Carmine Gallo: Six Simple and Irresistible Alternatives to the Elevator Pitch.